kedacore/external-scaler-azure-cosmos-db/README.md

   triggers:
     - type: external
       metadata:
         scalerAddress: external-scaler-azure-cosmos-db.keda:4050    # Mandatory.
 Address of the external scaler service.
-        connection: <connection>                                 # Optional.
-Connection string of Cosmos DB account with monitored container.
-Provide connection or connectionFromEnv.
+        connectionFromEnv: <env-variable-for-connection>            # Mandatory.
+Environment variable for the connection string of Cosmos DB account with monitored container.
-        connectionFromEnv: <connectionFromEnvVariable>           # Optional.
-Used when connection is not used.
-(More secure)
         databaseId: <database-id>                                   # Mandatory.
 ID of Cosmos DB database containing monitored container.
         containerId: <container-id>                                 # Mandatory.
 ID of monitored container.
-        leaseConnection: <lease-connection>                      # Optional.
-Connection string of Cosmos DB account with lease container.
-Provide leaseConnection or leaseConnectionFromEnv
+        leaseConnectionFromEnv: <env-variable-for-lease-connection> # Mandatory.
+Environment variable for the connection string of Cosmos DB account with lease container.
-        leaseConnectionFromEnv: <leaseConnectionFromEnvVariable> # Optional.
-Used when connection is not used.
-(More secure)
         leaseDatabaseId: <lease-database-id>                        # Mandatory.
 ID of Cosmos DB database containing lease container.
         leaseContainerId: <lease-container-id>                      # Mandatory.
 ID of lease container.
         processorName: <processor-name>                             # Mandatory.
 Name of change-feed processor used by listener application.
 ```

 ### Parameter List

 - **`scalerAddress`** - Address of the external scaler service.
 This would be in format `<scaler-name>.<scaler-namespace>:<port>`.
 If you installed Azure Cosmos DB external scaler Helm chart in `keda` namespace and did not specify custom values, the metadata value would be `external-scaler-azure-cosmos-db.keda:4050`.

-- **`connection`** - Connection string of the Cosmos DB account that contains the monitored container.
+- **`connectionFromEnv`** - Environment variable for the connection string of the Cosmos DB account that contains the monitored container.

-- **`connectionFromEnv`** - ConnectionString is taken as an Environment Variable.

 - **`databaseId`** - ID of Cosmos DB database that contains the monitored container.

 - **`containerId`** - ID of the monitored container.

-- **`leaseConnection`** - Connection string of the Cosmos DB account that contains the lease container.
+- **`leaseConnectionFromEnv`** - Environment variable for the connection string of the Cosmos DB account that contains the lease container.
 This can be same or different from the value of `connection` metadata.

-- **`leaseConnectionFromEnv`** - LeaseConnectionString is taken as an Environment Variable.

 - **`leaseDatabaseId`** - ID of Cosmos DB database that contains the lease container.
 This can be same or different from the value of `databaseId` metadata.

+- **`leaseContainerId`** - ID of the lease container containing the change feeds.

+- **`processorName`** - Name of change-feed processor used by listener application.
+For more information on this, you can refer to [Implementing the change feed processor](https://docs.microsoft.com/azure/cosmos-db/sql/change-feed-processor#implementing-the-change-feed-processor) section.

+> **Note** Ideally, we would have created `TriggerAuthentication` resource that would have prevented us from adding the connection strings in plain text in the `ScaledObject` trigger metadata.
+However, this is not possible since at the moment, the triggers of `external` type do not support referencing a `TriggerAuthentication` resource ([link](https://keda.sh/docs/scalers/external/#authentication-parameters)).

 - **`leaseContainerId`** - ID of the lease container containing the change feeds.